 CIC's Work on Artificial Intelligence

-With the rapid advancement and uptake of emerging technologies, programs across CIC are working to analyze Artificial Intelligence (AI)’s influence on global policymaking, which includes understanding a new set of challenges and risks, how to mitigate them, and how to support their positive impacts.
-Explore this page to learn more about our AI work in conflict prevention, global governance, justice, and the Sustainable Development Goals (SDGs).
+With the rapid advancement and uptake of emerging technologies, programs across CIC are working to analyze the influence of Artificial Intelligence (AI) on global policymaking, including understanding new challenges and risks, how to mitigate them, and how to support its positive impacts.
+Explore this page to learn more about our work on AI in conflict prevention, global governance, justice, and the Sustainable Development Goals (SDGs).

 AI + Violence Prevention